-QAFP (Quality Assurance for Food Products) is a multi-product food quality program created in 2009.
-Its creation results form a dynamic development of the meat industry, observations of the new market trends, and a response to the ever-growing demands of today’s clients of the food industry.
-The QAFP implements the EU concept of a full transparency of the production process based on strict norms and the production of a repetitive, high quality, flavorful product.
+QAFP, i.e. the Quality Assurance for Food Products system, applicable to different product categories, is a food quality programme created in 2009.
+It was established due to the dynamic development of the meat production sector, based on new market trends observed, as a response to the growing demands of modern consumers with regard to the food sector.
+QAFP implements the EU concept of full transparency of the production chain, based on strict standards, with the aim to produce a high-quality repeatable product with an excellent taste.

-The first attempts to create the QAFP trade classification started in 2010 from the initiative of the National Poultry Council – the Chamber of Commerce (KRD-IG).
-Its aim is to stimulate the development in the breeding and raising the quality of the breeding and the production processes in the poultry industry.
-Its assumptions were developed by a group of experts from the leading Polish universities (i.e Warsaw University of Life Sciences, Institute of Animal Production of Krakow, University of Warmia and Mazury in Olsztyn).
-The introduction of QAFP was also supported by the market experts including the professors from the University of Warmia and Mazury, National Research Institute of Animal Production – Experimental Production in Kołuda Wielka, the Ministry of Agriculture and Rural Development, and quality experts from the selected poultry production factories.
-The program was officially launched in 2011.
+Works on the first trade journal for the poultry sector focusing on the QAFP system commenced in 2010 at the initiative of the National Poultry Council – Chamber of Commerce (KRD-IG), whose tasks include, among others, stimulating progress in farming and production in the poultry sector.
+Its objectives were established by experts from leading academic centres in Poland (i.e. Warsaw University of Life Sciences, National Research Institute of Animal Production in Kraków and University of Warmia and Mazury in Olsztyn).
+The QAFP system was also developed in collaboration with specialists from the sector, including academic staff from the University of Warmia and Mazury in Olsztyn and the National Research Institute of Animal Production – Experimental Unit in Kołuda Wielka, Ministry of Agriculture and Rural Development and quality assurance specialists from selected poultry production plants.
+The programme was officially approved in January 2011.

-The foundation of the Quality Assurance for Food Products system are the assumptions based on two ideals of the poultry production process:
+The basis for the establishment of the QAFP (Quality Assurance for Food Products) system are two concepts of poultry production management:

 - the EU’s “farm to fork” philosophy, which guarantees that consumers receive a high-quality product with an excellent taste;

 - constant veterinary supervision at all stages of poultry production.